Dr Sally A. M. Fenton PhD

 Research

-Dr. Sally Fenton’s research aims to validate objective measures of physical activity and sedentary behavior (accelerometers and activPALs), subsequently applying them to explore the health consequences and determinants of these behaviours in different populations.
+Dr. Sally Fenton’s research aims to validate device-based measures of physical activity and sedentary behaviour (accelerometers, posture sensors), to investigate the role of physical activity and sedentary behaviour in health and disease.
 To date, she has conducted a series of studies aligned with this theme, among children, older adults, and patient groups – with a recent focus on people living with Rheumatoid Arthritis.
-Findings from this research are applied to inform the development, implementation and evaluation of theoretically-informed interventions to encourage physical activity and sedentary behavior change.
-Currently, Dr. Fenton is involved in several projects that aim to deliver motivation-theory grounded interventions to promote physical activity and reduce sedentary behavior among patient populations, including patients awaiting liver transplant, and individuals living with Arthritis.
+Findings from this research are applied to inform the development, implementation and evaluation of theoretically-informed interventions to encourage physical activity and sedentary behaviour change.
+Currently, Dr. Fenton is involved in several projects that aim to deliver motivation-theory grounded interventions to promote physical activity and reduce sedentary behavior among clinical populations, including patients awaiting liver transplant, with lung cancer and people living with Arthritis.
+She is also a member of the NIHR Birmingham Biomedical Research Centre (BRC) “sarcopenia and multi-morbidity theme”, leading research focussed on developing behaviour change interventions to increase movement and reduce sitting time in BRC cohorts.

 Other activities